Call4Cloud | MMP-C | Autopilot | Device Preparation

 After a few seconds, the device-management-diagnostics\autopilot event log was filled with the error… As shown below it’s mentioning an invalid remediation request and that the device profile cannot be null or empty.

-Besides this error, it also showed me the fact that the Autopilot hardware remediation report failed with the error: 0x80190190.
-I have a slight feeling that the Autopilot hash remediation isn’t going to work.
+Besides this error, it also showed me that the Autopilot hardware remediation report failed with the error 0x80190190.
+I have a slight feeling that the Autopilot hash remediation isn’t working.

 Of course, I also enabled the Fiddler trace to determine if I could spot something different going on